rrenomeron/ublue-tr/README.md

 # Custom Fedora-Based Bootable Containers

 > [!NOTE]
-> This repository is deprecated and will be archived soon.
+> This repository is no longer updated.
 The images that used
 > to be built here can be found at [``bootc-images``](https://github.com/rrenomeron/bootc-images)

 These are [Bootable Container](https://containers.github.io/bootable/) images built from